flhoest/Rubrik/Rubrik-Central/README.md

   - ability to delete specific unmanaged objects
 * Last x backup events

+## Application structure

-## It is composed of 3 main files :
+It is composed of 3 main files :

 - rkClusters.php